-Based on the above, all Directors have complied with the minimum 50% attendance requirement in respect of Board meetings as stipulated in the ACE LR of Bursa Securities.
-The Board and Board Committee meetings for each of the financial year are scheduled before the end of the preceding financial year, to allow the Directors and members of the Committees to organise and plan their activities ahead to ensure that they are able to attend all meetings that have been scheduled for the following year.
+Based on the above, all Directors have complied with the minimum 50% attendance requirement in respect of Board meetings as stipulated in Bursa Securities ACE LR.
+The Board and Board Committees meetings for each of the financial year are scheduled before the end of the preceding financial year, to allow the Directors and members of the Committees to organise and plan their activities ahead to ensure that they are able to attend all meetings that have been scheduled for the following year.